VCU Rams men's basketball: NIT results

-The Rams have appeared in the National Invitation Tournament (NIT) five times.
-Their combined record is 3–6.
+The Rams have appeared in the National Invitation Tournament (NIT) six times.
+Their combined record is 5–7.

 CBI results

 The Rams have appeared in the College Basketball Invitational (CBI) one time.
 Their record is 5–0 and they were CBI champions in 2010.

 VCU vs. the AP Top 25 (since 2009–10)

 Since the 2009–10 season, VCU has played a total of 37 games against teams ranked in the AP Top 25 Poll.
 VCU has a record of 12–25 against such teams.
 They have a record of 1–5 against teams in the Top 5 during this span, the lone win coming against #2 Kansas during the 2011 NCAA tournament in which Kansas was a #1 seed.
 The Rams also hold a record of 5–4 against ranked teams at the Siegel Center since the arena first opened in 1999.

 BracketBuster games

 From 2005 to 2012, VCU had participated in ESPN's BracketBusters series, in which the Rams would play against another team from a mid-major conference.
 VCU's record during this series was 5–3, going 3–1 at home.
 Scores in bold represent games in which VCU was the home team.